tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 ### New Puzzle Ideas ###
 - Can sharpen and clean sword in mouse hole - maybe only way to get past goblin
+- need a non-shrunken ruby to pay for sword sharpening (turns up nose at cheese and calls it common)
+- mini Zork maze to get to blacksmith mouse
+- maybe random mouse keeps appearing and if you give it cheese it runs off and can be followed to the blacksmith

 5.x Additional rooms
 	Have portait of Willie revealed in throne room and give player mouse hole and time travel quest